 - Babies can end up needing their dummies to get to sleep.

 - If babies aren’t old enough to find their dummies and put them back in during the night, they’ll cry for help.
-You can teach dummy independence when your baby is eight months or older.
+You can teach dummy independence when your baby is 8 months or older.

 Here are tips to help you choose a dummy for your baby:

-Looking after the dummy
+Looking after dummies

-From about six months, your child will be more resistant to infections.
+From about 6 months, your child will be more resistant to infections.
 This means you need only to wash the dummy with soap and water, rather than sterilising it.
 Just make sure to squeeze out any fluid that gets inside.